SebastianSchwank/Genesis/README.md

 License:

-The permission is given only for educational purposes.
+The permission is given only for ediucational.
 This software is written by Sebastian Schwank.
 These three sentences have to be included in the Software License and it's permitted to remove them.

 TODO: